Morpheuslabs-io/neo-sample-python-sc/README.md

-# Python Smart Contract sample
+# a simple Python Smart Contract sample

 This is a simple Python smart contract sample that is mainly to show the steps of compile. deploy and test a Python smart contract on a Neo private network on Morpheus Labs Blockchain Platform as a Service.